-Just having celebrated our 10th year in business here at 2 Dogs Media, we had our first request from a potential client about our “award winning designs” in our portfolio.
+Just having celebrated our 10th year in business here at 2 Dogs Media where a large part of our business includes WordPress website design and development services – we found ourselves with our very first request from a potential client about our “award winning designs” in our portfolio.

-We have never won a design, nor do we care that we haven’t.
+We have never won a website design award, nor do we care that we haven’t.

 Well, it actually happens more than we like to admit, but the truth is we want every client we work with to be dog gone happy!